The importance of magnification effects in galaxy-galaxy lensing: Discussion conclusions

-For practical applications, the change in the shear signal by magnification is described by the sum of the effects by source magnification and that of the lens magnification taken individually.
-The impact of magnification depends on the galaxy's luminosity function, the limiting magnitudes and the redshifts \zds, but also the separation $\theta$.
+For practical applications, the change in the shear signal by magnification is described by the sum of the individual effects of source magnification and the one from lens magnification.
+The impact of magnification depends on the galaxy's luminosity function, the limiting magnitudes, and the redshifts \zds, but also the separation $\theta$.